 - Q: I don't think I want to be a yoga teacher but just learn more about yoga, is this course for me?

 A: Our course emphasises teaching more than most other YTT:s.
 We practice teaching from day 1.
-You are required to teach a final vinyasa class to your friends.
+You are required to teach a final vinyasa class to your friends in the group.
 We usually put it like this: If your heart isn't set on teaching yoga, we have to ask that you pretend that it is for the duration of the course.

-A: At the moment we are offering foundational yoga teacher trainings at the 200 hour level.
-This means if you are already a yoga teacher, you will have to adapt a beginners mind in parts of the course.
-We are specialised in vinyasa sequencing and the art of teaching well, finding your voice and getting started as a yoga teacher.
-If this is what you are looking for we will welcome you to participate.
-In almost every course we have at least one participant who is already a yoga teacher to some degree.
+A: We are specialised in vinyasa sequencing and the art of teaching well, finding your voice and getting started as a yoga teacher.
+If this is what you are looking for we will welcome you to participate, whether you already took a teacher training, are already teaching regularly or brand new to teaching.
+In almost every course we have at least one participant who is already a yoga teacher.

 - Q: I'm worried that my yoga practice is not advanced enough.
 What level do you expect from trainees?

 A: In short, we ask that your personal yoga practice is advanced enough so that you understand the unimportance of acrobatics in yoga.
 Our daily morning practice is a dynamic vinyasa practice, as are the asana workshops throughout the training.
 It's a physically demanding practice.
 This doesn't mean that you should already know all the challenging poses!
-Part of our course is dedicated to advancing your practice, whatever that means for you.
+Part of our course is dedicated to advancing your practice, whatever that means for you and from whatever point you start.
 More often than not, no participant in a group of trainees shows up with that perfect handstand!

 - Q: Will I learn about pranayama?